I love cooking and enjoy writing about my kitchen adventures as well as general family health.

 But in the meantime, your doctor may tell you to take supplements or eat foods rich in iron and B12 like poultry, kale, and beans.

 Not all bacteria are bad for you.
-In fact, this is one of the reasons taking antibiotics can have such negative side effects — they kill all the bacteria, both good and bad.
+In fact, this is one of the reasons taking antibiotics can have such negative side effects—they kill all the bacteria, both good and bad.

 Maintaining the balance of bacteria in your gut is important for your overall health.
-According to HealthLine, a 2012 study found that taking probiotics either before or after the standard H. pylori treatment can improve success rate for eliminating the bacteria.
+According to HealthLine, a 2012 study found that taking probiotics either before or after the standard H. pylori treatment can improve the success rate of eliminating the bacteria.
 It was found that Lactobacillus acidophilus was most effective.3

 Honey has been proven to have some antibacterial properties against H. pylori, though it hasn't been shown to eradicate the bacteria on its own.
 Raw and Manuka honey were both shown to have the most antibacterial benefits.3